-Oil prices steady after overnight tumble
+Oil prices steady after overnight tumble on dollar strength, China concerns

 U.S. shale oil production is expected to grow for its ninth consecutive month in September to 6.15 million barrels per day, the U.S. Energy Information Administration said on Monday.

-Reporting by Fergus Jensen; Editing by Joseph Radford
+Reporting by Fergus Jensen; Editing by Joseph Radford and Christian Schmollinger